-It was usual for Rabbis to 'build fences' around the commandments in order to make it impossible to break them.
-To 'love your enemy' is a fence against hating, bearing a grudge, or murdering them.
-Some may object to the idea of a 'fence around the commandment' claiming it is nothing more than a commandment if man.
-Yeshua's teachings in Matthew 5-6-7 is based on that very idea, so Yeshua seemed to agree with them.
+It was usual for Rabbis to "build fences" around the commandments in order to make it impossible to break them.
+To '"ove your enemy" is a fence against hating, bearing a grudge, or murdering them.
+Some may object to the idea of a “fence around the commandment” claiming it is nothing more than a commandment of man.
+Yeshua's teachings in Matthew 5-6-7 are based on that very idea, so Yeshua seemed to agree with them.

 Here is a story on how they work.

-A rich Englishman living in hilly area of the country needed to hire a new driver so he set up a test an ability test.
+A rich Englishman living in a hilly area of the country, needed to hire a new driver so he set up an ability test.
 He asked each candidate to drive in the safest way possible close to the cliff.
-Each candidate tried to drive as close as possible to the deadly ravine to their left (Brits drive on the left side) until one finally one drove as far as possible away from the cliff, actually hugging the right side of the hill.
+Each candidate tried to drive as close as possible to the deadly ravine to their left (Brits drive on the left side) until one finally drove as far as possible away from the cliff, actually hugging the right side of the hill.
 "That is the safest way to drive close to the hill!" he said.
 He was hired.

 It is the same with the commandments.
-We should live our lives as far away possible from the 'deadly 'cliff' of disobedience (For what one earns from sin is death Rom 6:23) as possible.
-That's what it means to put a fence around the commandment!
+We should live our lives as far away as possible from the "deadly 'cliff" of disobedience (For what one earns from sin is death Rom 6:23) That's what it means to put a fence around the commandment!

-In in his teaching on Matthew 5: 43-48, Yeshua actually equates the ability to love and pray for one's enemies with being 'perfect', just like the Father in Heaven who 'makes his sun shine on good and bad people alike, and he sends rain to the righteous and the unrighteous alike' is 'perfect'.
+In his teaching on Matthew 5: 43-48, Yeshua actually equates the ability to love and pray for one's enemies with being "perfect," just like the Father in Heaven who "makes his sun shine on good and bad people alike, and he sends rain to the righteous and the unrighteous alike' is 'perfect."